lavanya12383/lavanya-Ex.No.4/README.md

 •	The user interface should be intuitive and provide real-time data on machine performance, energy usage, and alerts.
 •	The system should convey reliability and ease of use, with minimal training required for operators.

-## Result: Scenario-Based Report: AI-Powered Chatbot Prompting Techniques
+## ALGORITHM: Scenario-Based Report: AI-Powered Chatbot Prompting Techniques
 🎯 Scenario

 A company has deployed an AI chatbot for customer support.
 The chatbot needs to efficiently resolve product troubleshooting, order tracking, and general inquiry issues while being conversational and adaptive.